 Kids are fascinated with Ancient Egypt.
-Our book club decided to read The Pharaoh’s Secret by Marissa Moss and explore Ancient Egypt and as we lost ourselves in the pages, discovering an ancient world, we created an Ancient Egypt study unit full of engaging activities.
+Our book club decided to read The Pharaoh’s Secret by Marissa Moss and explore Ancient Egypt and as we lost ourselves in the pages, discovering an ancient world, we created an Ancient Egypt study unit for children in elementary and middle school that is chock full of engaging activities.

 We had so much fun with our Ancient Egypt Study Unit, we want to share it with you.

 This post contains affiliate links.
 Please visit our disclosure page for more information.

 - Have the students figure out what their names would be in Hieroglyphics.

 - Here is what our name looks like in Hieroglyphics:

 - Have the kids research what sports were popular in Ancient Egypt.

 - Have a “sports day”, Ancient Egyptians played tug of war and pass the hoop among other sports.

 The Rich Symbolism of Ancient Egypt